Bishopton, County Durham

 Bishopton is a village in the borough of Darlington and the ceremonial county of County Durham, England.
 It is situated to the west of Stockton-on-Tees.

 It originated as a farming community with rows of cottages and several farms forming a long wide village street, with an adjacent green.
 St Peter's Church stands at the centre of the village.
-The hamlet of Little Stainton and the village of Great Stainton were formerly part of the parish of Bishopton.
+The hamlet of Little Stainton and the town of Great Stainton were formerly part of the parish of Bishopton.

 Castle Hill

-The earthworks of a motte-and-bailey fortification known as Castle Hill are situated 400m south of the village and west of Bishopton Beck which flows west of the village.
+The earthworks of a motte-and-bailey fortification known as Castle Hill are situated 400m south of the village and west of Bishopton Beck which flows west of the town.
 The fortification, which is a Scheduled Ancient Monument, dates back to at least the 12th century, with a licence to crenellate having been granted in 1143 during the time of The Anarchy.

 Education

 As of 2011 Bishopton Redmarshall CofE Primary School, which is situated in the north-west of the village, had 106 pupils, aged 4–11.
-In October 2006 Ofsted judged the school to be good and this rating was maintained in the June 2010 interim inspection.
+In October 2006, Ofsted judged the school to be good and this rating was maintained in the June 2010 interim inspection.
 In August 2011 the school reopened as an Academy.
-As of September 2007 the school has been in a federation with Heighington CE Primary School.
+As of September 2007, the school has been in a federation with Heighington CE Primary School.

+Demographics

 Religious sites

 St Peter's Church, Bishopton, is an active Anglican parish church in the deanery of Stockton, the archdeaconry of Auckland, and the diocese of Durham.
-The church has been designated by English Heritage as a Grade II listed building.
+English Heritage has designated the church, as a Grade II listed building.